jbellsey/redux-model-utils/README.md

 ```

 Here's our way.
 Your callback is only invoked when the value has changed, so you can
 usually omit the second parameter.
+Notice that the view only speaks to the model,
+not the store.

 ```javascript
 let unsubscribe = users.subscribe(users.selectors.userList, (users, previousUserList) => {